Saturday, February 28th

 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.
 For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?

-Again he entered the synagogue, and a man was there who had a withered hand.
-They watched him to see whether he would cure him on the sabbath, so that they might accuse him.
-And he said to the man who had the withered hand, ‘Come forward.’
-Then he said to them, ‘Is it lawful to do good or to do harm on the sabbath, to save life or to kill?’
-But they were silent.
-He looked around at them with anger; he was grieved at their hardness of heart and said to the man, ‘Stretch out your hand.’
-He stretched it out, and his hand was restored.
-The Pharisees went out and immediately conspired with the Herodians against him, how to destroy him.
+And He entered the synagogue again, and a man was there who had a withered hand.
+So they watched Him closely, whether He would heal him on the Sabbath, so that they might accuse Him.
+And He said to the man who had the withered hand, “Step forward.”
+Then He said to them, “Is it lawful on the Sabbath to do good or to do evil, to save life or to kill?”
+But they kept silent.
+And when He had looked around at them with anger, being grieved by the hardness of their hearts, He said to the man, “Stretch out your hand.”
+And he stretched it out, and his hand was restored as whole as the other.
+Then the Pharisees went out and immediately plotted with the Herodians against Him, how they might destroy Him.

 If we can only start to make sacrifices in the small things…then it will be much easier to say no to the world and the flesh when we have to make big decisions.